 When you receive your grant of probate, you’ll need to send certified copies to every bank, building society, pension provider, and other organisation you need to contact.
 Each one will typically want to see a copy before releasing assets.

-Extra copies cost £16 each (gov.uk — Applying for probate).
-Order enough upfront — at least five to eight for most estates.
+Extra copies cost £16 each (gov.uk – Applying for probate: fees).
+Order enough upfront – at least five to eight for most estates.
 Having multiple copies means you can write to all institutions simultaneously rather than waiting for one to return a copy before sending it to the next.
-The cost is trivial compared to the time saved.

 Who pays the court fee, and when